What NYC Real Estate Programs Let You Borrow Money With Bad Credit?

 A Final Word of Encouragement

-Believe it or not, there are a lot of New York City families out there who have gone through the same struggles as you’re going through right now.
+Believe it or not, there are a lot of New York City families out there who have gone through the same struggles you're going through right now.

 Even if you haven't always been able to pay rent, you still have a shot at homeownership.